top of page

 The verb 'deflate' has an etymology rooted in Latin.
 It is derived from the Latin word 'deflare,' where 'de' means 'down' or 'away from,' and 'flare' means 'to blow' or 'to puff.'
 Thus, the etymology of 'deflate' conveys the idea of reducing or decreasing something by taking air or puffiness away.
 It aptly describes the action of diminishing the pressure, size, or intensity of an object, often achieved by releasing air or removing an inflating substance.
 This word retains its connection to the act of air or puffiness removal, reflecting its origins in Latin and its application in various contexts, from deflating a balloon to deflating economic bubbles.

-Quiz: Find the meaning of the verb deflate:
+Find the correct meaning of the verb deflate:

 Try Again!